Welcome

 Provinces in 1868 enlarged North Munster to include Co.
 Tipperary,

-North Kerry and not including Tralee and Milltown.
+North Kerry but excluding Tralee and Milltown.
 This brought in two

 more Lodges; St. Patrick's Lodge 311, Templemore and The Rock of